 Atop the 9 story Engineering Teaching Center (ETC) at UT Austin is the Solar Water Energy and Thermal Lab (S.W.E.A.T.
 Lab) with a complete weather station, rainwater collection system and rooftop garden.
 The SWEAT Lab was originally a Green Fee Sponsored Project to build a weather station on UT campus to measure solar radiation, windspeed, wind direction and rainfall in the downtown Austin area.
-The rainwater collection system, rooftop garden and drip irrigation system was added in 2015 and 2016 by UT undergraduate research assistants Heather Rose and Yuval Edrey and Postdoctoral Fellow Dr. Charlie Upshaw in the Webber Energy Group.
+The rainwater collection system, rooftop garden and drip irrigation system was added in 2015 and 2016 by then UT undergraduate research assistants Heather Rose and Yuval Edrey and Postdoctoral Fellow Dr. Charlie Upshaw in the Webber Energy Group.

 The SWEAT Lab is currently being used as a weather data station and rooftop garden.
 Weather data for the downtown Austin area can be downloaded by anyone on the SWEAT Lab website.
 The 330 gallon cistern collects rainwater that is used to water the rooftop garden via a solar powered drip irrigation system.
 Plants grown include organic edibles, flowers, succulents, and little bluestem grass for the UT Fire Research Group.